Who we are

 Teachers inspire me in ELT.
 Their dedication, their vocation, their kindness and their strength to keep going despite all kinds of challenges.
 No-one stays in the profession for long unless they are resolute and focused on developing the next generation.
 They are the front line, the make or break of the best or worst plans, without them curriculums cannot be delivered.

-Wendy is a former member of IATEFL (International Association of Teachers of English as a Foreign Language) YLT Sig (Young Learners & Teenagers Special Interest Group) committee, the Royal Society of Authors and MATSDA (Materials Development Association).
+Wendy is a former member of IATEFL (International Association of Teachers of English as a Foreign Language) YLT Sig (Young Learners & Teenagers Special Interest Group) committee joint co-ordinator, discussion moderator and events co-ordinator, and current Royal Society of Authors and MATSDA (Materials Development Association) member.
 She has published with Macmillan Education, Oxford University Press and Harper Collins.
 Her special interest is encouraging ‘joined up thinking’ in education.
 Wendy is a co-founder of ELT-Consultants.

-Wendy was born in Lima, Peru and lived in both Quito and Guayaquil, Ecuador until she was ten.
+Wendy was born in Lima, Peru and lived in both Quito and Guayaquil, Ecuador for her primary education.
 She has lived in Cairo, Egypt, Hong Kong SAR and Las Vegas, USA and is now based in Surrey, UK.
 She feels very much a global citizen!

 Key words: teacher; primary, secondary, vocational; author in ELT; curriculum reform; teacher/trainer training; Ministries of Education, publishers; IATEFL YLT Sig